 As all three of my regular visitors know, a few months back my server was hacked.
-It was pretty bad, to the point where I lost a couple years of blog posts and other information I had in my server.
-This event prompted me to start walking the walk that I talk in regards to password safety.
+It was pretty bad, to the point where I lost a couple of years of blog posts and other information I had on my server.
+This event prompted me to start walking the walk that I talk about in regards to password safety.

 I found several little programs on the internet that helped with this.
 Norton has a password manager application, there is my ex-favorite PINs by Mirek, but I found the best one so far.
 It's called KeePass Password Safe.